top of page

 The author

-Maud-Salomé Ekila devotes a large part of her work to the duty of memory, to the fight for respect for human rights on the African continent and to the fight for a more equitable society based on sharing and solidarity.
-His work focuses on Africa and Afro-descendant communities around the world.
+Much of her work is devoted to citizen mobilization, the duty of remembrance, the fight against imperialism and neocolonialism in Africa, and the promotion of a more equitable society based on pan-Africanism, sharing, and solidarity.
+Her research focuses on both Africa and Afro-descendant communities around the world.

-In 2012, she became communications manager for Doctor Mukwege for whom she worked for 10 years, mainly on Transitional Justice issues.
-During these years, she will coordinate a project to support victims and survivors of sexual violence.
-A professional experience which was characterized by intense work on the ground in DR Congo, her country, for which she has immense love.
+In 2012, she became communications officer for Dr. Denis Mukwege, for whom she worked for ten years, primarily on transitional justice issues.
+During this period, she coordinated a project supporting victims and survivors of sexual violence, an experience marked by intense fieldwork in the DRC, a country to which she has a deep attachment.

 52031470055_c2d1648647_o.jpg